shenoy-dsouza/food-bot/readme.md

-# 🍔 FoodBot - AI-Powered Food Delivery Assistant
+# 🍔 OrderBot - AI-Powered Food Delivery Assistant

-FoodBot is an AI-powered chatbot designed to assist users with their food delivery queries.
+OrderBot is an AI-powered chatbot designed to assist users with their food delivery queries.
 It leverages **FAISS** for efficient similarity search, **Sentence Transformers** for text embeddings, and **Ollama** for AI-generated responses.

 ## 🚀 Features